-If you have a medical excuse for a major assignment, you need to contact me prior to missing the assignment, paper, or examination.
+• If you have a medical excuse for a major assignment, you need to contact me prior to missing the assignment, paper, or examination.
 If you have a legitimate excuse, you may take a make-up examination at the first date that your doctor tells me (in writing) that you are able to complete the assignment, but no later than one week after the due date (unless there are extenuating circumstances).
 If you miss an assignment or an examination without a certified medical excuse, I will deduct a full grade.
 If the assignment is not made up by the next class (or within two days for the final examination), the grade will automatically turn into an F. Papers must be handed in by hard copy in class the day the assignment is due.
+Grade deductions begin at the end of the class when the assignment is due.